Rio-than/Gen-Data-analysis/README.md

 6	| Report writing and packaging	| Not Started
 ## Data Source
-This data has been sourced from Kaggle
+I used Lung Cancer Risk  from 25 Countries dataset from Kaggle by Aiza Zeeshan.
+I used global data because  Kenya Cancer centers  lacks comprehensive cancer registries.
+Global datasets help fill critical gaps in epidemiological insights.
+Less cleaning was needed ,the dataset had no blank spaces and the population size was divided by a million to consistency in Scale for Visualization.

 ## Data Storage
 CSV files for raw patient records.
 SQL database for country-level metrics.
 Tableau for interactive dashboards.

-Testing Strategy
+### Testing Strategy
 Unit Testing:
 Verify correct diagnosis rate and survival year calculations.

 Ensure proper functioning of filtering by gender, stage, and region.

-User Testing:
+### User Testing:
 Use test cohorts from AMPATH data to simulate regional and demographic outputs.

 Review outputs with domain experts for clinical relevance.

-Project Delivery
-Running the Program
-Install Python 3.13, clone the repository, and run:

-bash
-Copy
-Edit
-python lung_cancer_analytics.py
-Sample Usage
+## Sample Usage
 Input Scenario:

 Smoking status: Ever-smoker